angelahnicole/combining-ad-nis-ansible/README.md

 This, as usual, contains the host information of the machines that will run this playbook (i.e. the inventory)

+## Provision the machine(s) in hosts

+Before running this playbook, you have to provision the machines in your hosts file in Active Directory in Windows, as I haven't found a way to automate this.
+All you need to do is add a computer under the AD domain and make it the same name as the hostname of the linux machine.

 ## Running the playbook

 Currently on my todo... still in the process of creating it.